Housing benefit can help pay your rent if you're on a low income. Find out who can claim and how to apply.

-Housing benefit is a means-tested benefit which means that the council will look at your household income when deciding whether you are entitled to help.
+Housing benefit is a means-tested benefit.
+This means that the council will look at your household income when deciding if you're entitled to help.

-You must have less than £16,000 in savings unless you are getting pension credit guarantee as well.
+You must have less than £16,000 in savings unless you're getting pension credit guarantee as well.

-You can't usually claim housing benefit if you are:
+You can't usually claim housing benefit if you're: